Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole: Results and Discussion

 The timing analysis of \nicer{} data showed the presence of soft lags in low energy bands (2-5 keV vs. 0.5-1 keV), likely arising from X-ray reverberation, which could be detected throughout all the epochs of the outburst of the source before it transitioned to the soft state \cite{demarco2021}.
 However, by extending the time lag analysis to much higher energy bands, i.e., the 70-150 keV v.s.
 27-70 keV, we find that the reverberation lags are highly suppressed after the first epoch (see the right panel of Fig.~\ref{lag_f}).

 To further investigate the physical origin of high-energy soft lags and their evolution, as illustrated in Fig.~\ref{lag_f}, we then focus on analyzing the observations by the HE instrument.
 The frequency range of the soft lag, estimated using the lag-frequency spectra from quasi-simultaneous \nicer{} data (within $\pm$ 1 day), is employed to derive the lag-energy spectra for the hard X-rays and to analyze their evolution during the rising hard state.
 Fig.~\ref{lag_e_evo} presents the lag-energy spectra at six epochs between MJD 58192 and 58286.
 The lag is measured between each small energy bin and a broad reference band (27-150 keV), with the bin of interest removed to avoid noise correlation.
-The panel (a,b) corresponds to the first and second epoch (MJD = 58192 and 58194, respectively) in the rising branch of the HID, and the panel (c-e) corresponds to the flat branch of the HID, and the panel (f) corresponds to the decaying branch of the HID.
-It is evident that at the onset of the outburst, high-energy photons reach the observer first, followed by lower-energy reflected photons, leading to a decrease in lag with increasing energy, ranging from approximately +0.4 ms to -0.5 ms (panel a).
-As the flux from the source increases rapidly (see panel b for epoch 2), the lag-energy spectra exhibit significant changes, pivoting around 60 keV so that high-energy photons from the Comptonization tail (E $>$ 70 keV) arrive later than the low-energy photons arising from reflection.
+It is evident that at the onset of the outburst, high-energy photons reach the observer first, followed by lower-energy reflected photons, leading to a decrease in lag with increasing energy, ranging from approximately +0.4 ms to -0.5 ms (epoch1).
+The shape of the lag energy spectrum follows the tail of the Compton hump as shown in Fig.~\ref{lag_e}.
+As the flux from the source increases rapidly (epoch 2), the lag-energy spectra exhibit significant changes, pivoting around 60 keV so that high-energy photons from the Comptonization tail (E $>$ 70 keV) arrive later than the low-energy photons arising from reflection.

-As the source flux reaches its peak during the rising hard state (e.g., epoch 3), the spectrum becomes predominantly governed by hard lags, which linearly increase with energy (in logarithm) between 30-150 keV, ranging from $\sim -1$ ms to $\sim +7$ ms. It can be seen that the high-energy photons lag the low-energy photons by almost $\sim 8$ ms at this peak flux.
+As the source flux reaches its peak during the rising hard state (e.g., epoch 3), the spectrum becomes predominantly governed by hard lags, which linearly increase with energy (in logarithm) between 30-150 keV, ranging from about -1 ms to about +7 ms. It can be seen that the high-energy photons lag the low-energy photons by almost 8 ms at this peak flux.
 During the flux-decreasing phase after leaving the peak, the lags start to decrease.
-Compared with the initial phase (panel a), where the low-energy photons lag the high-energy photons by $< 1$ ms, it becomes evident that the lag behavior evolves significantly throughout the hard state.
+Compared with the initial phase (epoch1), where the low-energy photons lag the high-energy photons by $< 1$ ms, it becomes evident that the lag behavior evolves significantly throughout the hard state.
 We also find that at the end of the hard state, when the X-ray count rate is quite low, the lags weakly depend on the photon energy, and their amplitude is highly reduced, similar to early \hxmt{} observations during the outburst.